equinor/ops-actions/docs/workflows/databricks-bundle.md

 A reusable workflow for validating and deploying a [Databricks Asset Bundle](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/bundles/) to Azure Databricks.

-## Features
+## Key Features

-TODO
+- **Secretless authentication**: authenticate to Azure Databricks using a service principal with OpenID Connect (OIDC).

 ## Prerequisites

-- Configure OIDC authentication to Azure.
+1. Create a Microsoft Entra service principal and configure OIDC authentication from GitHub Actions to Azure, for example, using the [Azure GitHub OIDC template](https://github.com/equinor/azure-github-oidc-template).
+1. Add the service principal to the target Azure Databricks workspace.
+Refer to [official documentation](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/manage-service-principals) for instructions.

 ## Usage